 Despite all the rumors, after the Iraqi Kurdish independence referendum, the Iran-Iraq border is open to tourists and, actually, it is a pretty quick border to cross.

 This guide will show you all the steps to cross it successfully.
-Note that I crossed the border in 2018.

-How to cross the Iran-Iraq border
+How to cross the border between Iran and Iraqi Kurdistan

 Border crossings are always exciting and the Iran-Iraq border was, definitely, no exception.

 Being the place where some of the largest amounts of oil in the world go through, at the border, you will find, literally, hundreds and hundreds of trucks full of petrol, going mainly towards Iran.

 However, despite being such a sensitive spot, the authorities will not give you any trouble, especially on the Iraqi site, which is totally controlled by the Kurds and not the Iraqi government.

 Iran-Iraq border crossing – Which borders are open?

 The only borders which are certainly open are those connecting with Iraqi Kurdistan.